steenblikrs/2021-Spring-Studio/Techproof.md

-use this realtime markdown editor for easyer editing to be pasted into the real file on github
+Use [this realtime markdown editor](https://jbt.github.io/markdown-editor/) for easyer editing to be pasted into the real file on github.

 ### Samples Markdown for your reference